Woodlands South MRT station

 Woodlands South MRT station is an underground Mass Rapid Transit (MRT) station in Woodlands, Singapore.
 Serving the Thomson–East Coast Line (TEL), it is underneath Woodlands Avenue 1.
-The station is nearby Christ Church Secondary School, Yusof Ishak Mosque, Singapore Sports School, and the Woodlands Health Campus.
+The station is nearby Christ Church Secondary School, Yusof Ishak Mosque, Singapore Sports School, and the Woodlands Hospital.

 First announced in August 2012 as part of the Thomson Line (TSL), the station was constructed as part of TEL Phase 1 (TEL 1) after plans for the TSL and the Eastern Region Line (ERL) were merged.
 Along with the TEL 1 stations, Woodlands South station opened on 31 January 2020.
 The two-level underground station is designed by Aedas and has five entrances.
 The station features an Art-in-Transit artwork 3652 + 50 by Kng Mian Tze.